MicrosoftDocs/cpp-docs/docs/atl-mfc-shared/reference/cstringt-class.md

 ### Remarks

-Tests if a string or character on the left side is not equal to a string or character on the right side.
+Tests if a string or character on the left side isn't equal to a string or character on the right side.

 ### Example